Code-Institute-Submissions/jamesigibbs-JGoutdors.ms2/README.md

 ### Existing Features

 - **Navagtion Bar** – Allows intuitive navigation around the different pages of my web site.
-- **Drop down** – Allows access to subpages of the web site easily.
 - **Footer** – This contains links to my social media accounts as well as email so people can get quick access to my contents on each page.
 - **Contact form** – A page that makes the process of contacting me accessible from the webpage.
 - **Responsive** – This ensures that the website works on all screen sizes.
 - **Shopping Cart** - Makes it easy to see the different activities booked and total price of all bookings
-- **Booking System** - Makes it easy to see when there as time slots free and to book the slot that you want so that no one else can
+- **Booking System** - Makes it easy to see when there are time slots free and to book the slot that you want so that no one else can
-- **Local Storage** - used to store the bookings so that the booking program can pull the dates and shoe to user weather the splot is free or not
+- **Local Storage** - used to store the bookings so that the booking program can pull the dates and show the user whether the slot is free or not
 - **Session Storage** - allow the cart items to be stored so that the cart can be accessed across the whole page